When is the last time you bought a collection of poems—not because you were required to buy it for a class, but because you wanted it?

 Prior explains in her introduction that though “spoilers abound,” the book is designed for those who have yet to read the books she writes about, as well as for those who have already read them.
 I found this to be true.
 In reading Prior’s book, I was given a fresh view on books I’d already read, and was encouraged even more to read those I hadn’t, despite the abounding spoilers.

 In his excellent essay about why people ought to read old books, C.S.
-Lewis recommends that all readers should read them as much as they do contemporary ones.1 He writes, “It is a good rule, …
+Lewis recommends that all readers should read them as much as they do contemporary ones.1 He writes, “It is a good rule, after reading a new book, never to allow yourself another new one till you have read an old one in between.
+If that is too …

 Writing things down is the best way I have found to sort and clear my mind.
 Three very different kinds of writing help me in this: morning pages, brain dumps, and bullet journaling.